 I’d love to own one of these vintage gold Omega Speedmaster Pro commemorative Apollo XI models with the hand-wound, Lemania-based Caliber 861 movement.
 Only 1,014 have been made and the first 40 pieces went to NASA astronauts and members of the White House.
 More information can be found here.

 Perhaps the most famous gold watch ever?
 The Rolex Day-Date might be just that.
-It was quite surprising when Rolex introduced a couple of new 36-mm Day-Date models with straps last year at Baselworld (click here), but I would opt for one with the famous “President” bracelet.
+It was quite surprising when Rolex introduced a couple of 36-mm Day-Date models with straps 2013 at Baselworld (click here), but I would opt for one with the famous “President” bracelet.

 3. Audemars Piguet Royal Oak in Gold

-This coming October, the Lange 1 will be celebrating its 20th anniversary.
-I did not realize this until recently, but it makes the Lange 1 one of the youngest “iconic” watches around.
+In October 2014, the Lange 1 celebrated its 20th anniversary.
+This made me realize, that it makes the Lange 1 one of the youngest “iconic” watches around.
 Except for a very small batch of Lange 1 watches that were made in steel almost 20 years ago, the Lange 1 is normally available only in precious metals.
 I love the Lange 1 in gold, as pictured.
 A beautiful, clean, German-built watch that comes close to perfection.

 5. Breva Genie 01

 What do you think?
 Is the combination of “sporty” and “gold” ever advisable on a watch?
-Let me know what you think in the comments section below, and we’ll see you next Fratello Friday!
+Let me know what you think in the comments section below!

 This article was originally posted on March 7, 2014 and has been updated with new content.